Wikipedia

 17th century

 The treatment for mycobacterial cervical lymphadenitis consisted primarily of small incisions to remove the surrounding soft tissue and/or the abnormal mass.
 Until the 18th century, many doctors thought the only way to cure the disease was to be touched by a member of a royal family.
-In both France and England, the kings who were thought to have an inherited miraculous power to cure the illness, touched crowds of infected people.
+In both France and England, the kings, who were thought to have inherited a miraculous power to cure the illness, touched crowds of infected people.
 The 'touchings' began in France during the reign of King Philip I (1060–1108) and in England during the reign of King Henry I (1100–1135).
 This act of public healing by powerful kings and royal family members encouraged the nickname "King's Evil".[7]
 After the touching, the sovereign presented the affected person with an angel on a gold-plated coin that was to be hung around the infected person by a ribbon.
 This was used as a way of warding off the disease.
 This coin could have weighed as much as 5 grams and was considered a touch piece of great value.[8]
 At age three the English lexicographer Samuel Johnson, for example, was treated for scrofula in this way, touched by Queen Anne and presented with a piece of gold, unfortunately, to no effect.[9]

 The royal touch and surgical removal were not the only methods of healing employed: Scrophularia nodosa (common name: Figwort), which has nodular roots that resemble the swollen lymph nodes of the affected, was thought to be useful in treating the disease, according to the doctrine of signatures – the plant being hung around the neck of the affected.
 Figwort does, in fact, contain compounds that can help decrease inflammation, irritation and discomfort.[10]